 I fused this to a yellow background then quilted around the raw edges with white thread then free motion quilted in the white spaces between the colors.

 I added 11 seed beads in matching rainbow colors going across the drops.
 I put it in a small black frame which has an easel back and can go both horizontal or vertical.

 One interesting note about quilting with the color yellow: I no longer buy any yellow thread.
 If I have a yellow fabric and I want to quilt with a similar color on top of it, I use my tan thread which will look yellow enough.

 More about Rain(bow) Drop

 Click on any of the photos to see larger images.

 To read more about Project Quilting, go here.

-To see other entries for this challenge, visit the Mellow Yellow challenge page.
+To see other entries for this challenge, visit the Mellow Yellow link up.